The best burger and fries in every state

 Georgia: Green Truck Pub, Savannah

-Customers first choose their meat – grass-fed beef, grilled chicken breast or a veggie patty – then decide on toppings at Green Truck Pub.
-We like the sound of the Rustico with goats' cheese, caramelised onions and roasted red peppers or El Jefe with Cheddar, black bean and corn salsa, avocado and jalapeños.
+Customers first choose from a grass-fed beef, grilled chicken breast, or a veggie patty, then decide on toppings at Green Truck Pub.
+Options include the Rustico, with goats' cheese, caramelized onions, and roasted red peppers, or the El Jefe with Cheddar, black bean and corn salsa, avocado, and jalapeños.
 People love the fact that so many items are made from scratch – including the tomato ketchup – and the fries are delicious and hand-cut too.

 Hawaii: Cool Cat Cafe, Lahaina, Maui

-Retro-style diner Cool Cat Cafe has an extensive menu of burgers from vegetarian options to meaty extravaganzas featuring bacon, cheese, onion rings, chilli con carne and more.
-The Luna burger – with bacon, melted Jack cheese, avocado, mayo, pickles and thousand island dressing – is a popular order.
+Retro-style diner Cool Cat Cafe has an extensive menu of burgers from vegetarian options to meaty extravaganzas featuring bacon, cheese, onion rings, chili, and more.
+The Luna burger – with bacon, melted Jack cheese, avocado, mayo, pickles, and thousand island dressing – is a popular order, and the burgers of the month are always inventive.

 Idaho: Big Jud's, Boise

 The clue's in the name here at Big Jud's – go big or go home (or perhaps save some for later).
-The joint usually serves huge cheeseburgers that are larger than your head but don't worry about tackling it on your own, they're supposed to feed two to four people.
-Despite the size, Big Jud's doesn't scrimp on quality.
-There are regular-size burgers on the menu too – the Jalapeño Burger, with jalapeños, sour cream, onion, tomato, lettuce and pepper jack cheese, brings some heat to a classic.
+The joint serves a monster cheeseburger that is larger than your head, but don't worry about tackling it on your own; it's supposed to feed two to four people.
+There are regular-size burgers on the menu too – the jalapeño burger, with jalapeños, sour cream, onion, tomato, lettuce, and pepper jack cheese, brings some heat to a classic.

 Illinois: Kuma’s Corner, Chicago, Schaumburg and Vernon Hills

-Kuma’s Corner is a gourmet burger bar with several locations in Illinois, Colorado and Indianapolis.
-Among its USPs is the fact that menu items are named after heavy metal bands.
-Slayer – a 10-oz (283g) burger on a bed of fries with chilli, caramelised onions, andouille sausage, cherry peppers, Monterey Jack and spring onions – is among customer favourites, although all burgers are juicy and flavoursome.
+Kuma’s Corner is a gourmet burger bar with several locations in Illinois, Colorado, and Indianapolis.
+Among its USPs is the fact that menu items are named after heavy metal bands, including Black Sabbath, Metallica, and Iron Maiden.
+Slayer – a 10-oz burger on a bed of fries with chili, caramelized onions, andouille sausage, cherry peppers, Monterey Jack, and scallions – is among customer favorites, although all burgers are juicy and flavorsome.

 Indiana: Bub’s Burgers and Ice Cream, Carmel, Zionsville, and Bloomington

 For a seriously good burger and fries in Indiana, Bub’s Burgers and Ice Cream is the place to go.
-The small chain, with three Indiana locations, gets high praise from customers who say that the buns are toasted to perfection and the patties are beautifully seasoned.
+The small chain, with three locations in the state, gets high praise from customers who say that the buns are toasted to perfection and the patties are beautifully seasoned.
 There are also elk burgers on offer and the deliciously crispy sweet potato fries can be ordered waffle-style with Cheddar and bacon sauce on the side.

 Iowa: Zombie Burger, Des Moines

 Head to Zombie Burger for tasty burgers in a Gothic-chic setting.
-The names of the burgers follow the theme with the Dawn of the Dead (bacon, egg, American cheese, red onion and mayo) and the 28 Days Later (blue cheese, caramelised onion, red onion and mayo) on offer.
-The taste is anything but scary as people rate the use of quality ingredients.
-Fries come with a choice of toppings too and we highly recommend those loaded with garlic, bacon and blue cheese.
+The names of the burgers follow the theme with the Dawn of the Dead (bacon, egg, American cheese, red onion, and mayo) and the 28 Days Later (blue cheese, caramelized onion, red onion, and mayo) just two of many on offer.
+Fries come with a choice of toppings too, and customers highly recommend those loaded with garlic, bacon, and blue cheese.

 Kansas: The Anchor, Wichita

-Locally-owned bar and grill The Anchor is loved for its relaxed vibe and gourmet burgers.
-As well as having a range of craft beers on offer, it also serves excellent burgers made from meat that's ground in-house each day.
-The House Burger is the classic choice, served with lettuce, tomato and onion, while the Haystack is piled high with fries and queso on Texas toast (made using extra-thick bread).
+Locally owned bar and grill The Anchor is loved for its relaxed vibe and gourmet grub.
+As well as offering a range of craft beers, it serves excellent burgers made from meat that's ground in-house each day.
+The House Burger is the classic choice, served with lettuce, tomato, and onion, while the Haystack is piled high with fries and queso on Texas toast (made using extra-thick bread).
+Recently opened sister restuarant, Rail Hoppers, also serves up tasty burgers.

 Kentucky: Proof on Main, Louisville